rGovers/IcarianEditor/README.md

 # IcarianEditor
-The editor for Flare Engine.
+The editor for Icarian Engine.

 ## Prerequisites
 * cmake